AdMob Cost Guide: Integration, Setup, and Maintenance Expenses

 }

-// In your AppDelegate
+// In your App struct or AppDelegate

 import GoogleMobileAds

-GADMobileAds.sharedInstance().start(completionHandler: nil)
+MobileAds.shared.start(completionHandler: nil)

 }